Isaiah: In Christianity

 The Ascension of Isaiah, a pseudepigraphical Christian text dated to sometime between the end of the 1st century and the beginning of the 3rd, gives a detailed story of Isaiah confronting an evil false prophet and ending with Isaiah being martyred – none of which is attested in the original Biblical account.

 Gregory of Nyssa (c.
 335–395) believed that the Prophet Isaiah "knew more perfectly than all others the mystery of the religion of the Gospel".
 Jerome (c.
 342–420) also lauds the Prophet Isaiah, saying "He was more of an Evangelist than a Prophet, because he described all of the Mysteries of the Church of Christ so vividly that you would assume he was not prophesying about the future, but rather was composing a history of past events."
 Of specific note are the songs of the Suffering Servant, which Christians say are a direct prophetic revelation of the nature, purpose, and detail of the death of Jesus Christ.

 The Book of Isaiah is quoted many times by New Testament writers.
 The Gospel of John says that Isaiah "saw Jesus' glory and spoke about him."

 The Eastern Orthodox Church celebrates Saint Isaiah the Prophet with Saint Christopher on May 9.
 Isaiah is also listed on the page of saints for May 9 in the Roman martyrology of the Roman Catholic Church.

 In the Book of Mormon

 The Book of Mormon quotes Jesus Christ as stating that "great are the words of Isaiah", and that all things prophesied by Isaiah have been and will be fulfilled.
-The Book of Mormon and Doctrine and Covenants also quote Isaiah more than any other prophet from the Old Testament.
+The Book of Mormon and Doctrine and Covenants also quote Isaiah more than any other prophet from the Hebrew Bible.
 Additionally, members of the Church of Jesus Christ of Latter-day Saints consider the founding of the church by Joseph Smith in the 19th century to be a fulfillment of Isaiah 11, the translation of the Book of Mormon to be a fulfillment of Isaiah 29, and the building of Latter-day Saint temples as a fulfillment of Isaiah 2:2.